CCN-Support/CCN_Wiki/docs/source/links-and-forms.rst

 13. Block Quote
 ---------------

+This is a normal paragraph introducing the quote.

     This is a block quote.

-    It can span multiple paragraphs if desired.
+    It can contain multiple paragraphs.

+This is back to normal text.

 14. Line Block
 --------------